Skip to main content

 Hardware Requirements

 If you plan to run local models with WebGPU, make sure your system has the necessary hardware accelerators and drivers installed.
-See Device & Environments for more details.
+See Supported Environments for more details.

 • MacOS with Apple Silicon: Fully supported, typically works out of the box.